membraneframework/membrane_webrtc_plugin/README.md

 `Membrane.WebRTC.Source` or `Membrane.WebRTC.Sink`, but there are two additional ways of doing it, deditated to be used within
 `Phoenix` project:
  - the first one is to use `Membrane.WebRTC.PhoenixSignaling` along with `Membrane.WebRTC.PhoenixSignaling.Socket`
- - the second one is to use LiveView `Membrane.WebRTC.Live.Player` or `Membrane.WebRTC.Live.Capture`.
-These modules expect `t:Membrane.WebRTC.Signaling.t/0` as an argument and take advantage of WebSocket used by `Phoenix.LiveView` to exchange WebRTC signaling messages, so there is no need to add any code to handle singaling messages.
+ - the second one is to use `Phoenix.LiveView` `Membrane.WebRTC.Live.Player` or `Membrane.WebRTC.Live.Capture`.
+These modules expect
+ `t:Membrane.WebRTC.Signaling.t/0` as an argument and take advantage of WebSocket used by `Phoenix.LiveView` to exchange WebRTC signaling messages, so there is no need to add any code to handle singaling messages.

 ### How to use Membrane.WebRTC.PhoenixSignaling in your own Phoenix project?

+The see the full example, visit `example/phoenix_signaling`.

 1. Create new socket in your application endpoint, using the `Membrane.WebRTC.PhoenixSignaling.Socket`, for instance at `/signaling` path:
 ```